 Not Bad for a Volunteer

 What is doubly impressive about this story is that Margot is a volunteer.
+She has to fundraise to make it happen.

 She does this work for free and actually pays her own way over.
 Margot is not a rich woman.
 Not as rich as you probably.